SmartTokenLabs/TokenScript/doc/design_paper.md

 # Design requirements

-We assert that a descriptive language (TBML) is needed to allow blockchain technology to enable "frictionless markets" and an "integrated web".
-TBML stands for Token Behaviour Markup Language.
+We assert that a descriptive language (Tokenscript) is needed to allow blockchain technology to enable "frictionless markets" and an "integrated web".
+Tokenscript stands for Token Behaviour Markup Language.

-By virtue of TBML being a solution layer rather than base-layer technologies like Ethereum and Plasma, we choose to introduce the technology by example and provide rich business-context based discussion for a broader spectrum of audience.
+By virtue of Tokenscript being a solution layer rather than base-layer technologies like Ethereum and Plasma, we choose to introduce the technology by example and provide rich business-context based discussion for a broader spectrum of audience.

 ## Address "Frictionless Market" needs